programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/auto-keyworder/_index.en.md

 ## Basic Settings

-The following configuration must be added to `easydb-server.yml`:
+The following configuration can be added to `easydb-server.yml` under the top level key `auto_keyworder`.
+This is only necessary if you want to override the default values.

+The `webhook_hmac` is optional and only necessary if you want to use the additional [Plugin API](/en/webfrontend/datamanagement/features/plugins/autokeyworder/#plugin-api) features.

 | Variable | Type | Min | Max | Default | Description |
 |---|---|---|---|---|---|